-Trataka is a meditation technique that uses sight to bring stillness to the body and mind.
-You can practice Trataka using any object—a star, a point on the wall, the ground in front of you—but Trataka is traditionally practiced using a candle flame.
+Trataka is a candle gazing meditation technique that uses sight to bring stillness to the body and mind.
+You can practice Trataka using any object—a star, a point on the wall, the ground in front of you.
+Trataka is traditionally practiced using an actual candle flame.

-In this practice, I'm going to take you through six practices to strengthen your eye muscles before we move into a three-part candlelight meditation.
+In this meditation, I'm going to take you through six practices to strengthen your eye muscles before we move into a three-part candle gazing meditation.
 If you enjoy this practice, please find more classes with me on myYogaTeacher.

-Trataka has been around for generations.
+Trataka meditation has been around for generations.
 It has survived over time due to several benefits.
-Trataka meditation:
+Specifically, Trataka meditation:

 For this Trataka meditation, you'll need to know three different kinds of palming.
 Here's what cupping your hands looks like: